chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 rosrun data_collection check_initial_pose.py
 ```
 The values corresponding to PSM1_base, PSM2_base, PSM3_base and ECM_base must be less than 0.01.
-Use the flag --type joint_angles to specify the errors in the joints.
+Use the flag --type joint_angles to display the errors in the joints.

 #### Step 2: Specify the Logging Folder (done only once per session)
 Open the file `/data_collection/scripts/csv_generator.py` and specify the `LOGGING_FOLDER`.
 This needs to be done only once per session unless different kinds of experiments are done in the same sessions.